The lentil and pumpkin soup is warm, comforting, and delicious, ideal for pampering yourself on the coldest days!

 - Immersion Blender

-- 1 Casserole with preferably glass lid
+- 1 Casserole preferably with a glass lid

 Preparation